BOGOmargaritas/computer-guild/src/content/games/metroid-prime.md

 The first couple months at the brewery were rough.
 The boss was a dick, my paycheck could’ve been mistaken for bird seed, and I didn’t know anyone except my coworkers and housemates.
 Coming home to a house where everyone hid in their rooms didn’t exactly brighten the mood, either.
 It got pretty bleak after a while.<br>

 Thankfully, things turned around after a couple of months.
 My partner and I started dating again, she graduated, and we got our first apartment together.
-Suddenly, life didn’t feel like a sanity check.
+Suddenly, life didn’t feel like a sanity test.
 I don’t regret taking that job or moving across the state, but let’s just say things are a lot better now.
 And hey—if I was struggling after a couple months of being kinda alone, I can only imagine what Samus Aran was going through on Tallon IV.<br><br>

 <div class="reviewsplit"><img src="/reviews/metroidprime/thumbsup.gif"
 alt="Samus gives a thumbs up" /><div><br>